dexdevtech/coffee-shop-db-design/README.md

 # ONLINE STORE DATABASE DESIGN FOR COFFEE SHOPS
 This project is created as a reference to individuals who are looking for database design for an online store or ecommerce shop.
-It is best used to products that will be sold online with an accompanying application -- which needs to store user information, credit card information (optional), products, discounts and promotions, reviews, transactions, addresses, and driver information.
+It is best used to online services which needs to store user information, credit card information (optional), products, discounts and promotions, reviews, transactions, addresses, and driver information.

 <ul>
     <li> <bold>Organization:</bold> It is a great idea to have a systemized way of storing information into organized connected tables.</li>